confluentinc/cp-demo/docs/on-prem.rst

 - ``C3_KSQLDB_HTTPS``: controls whether |c3| and ksqlDB server use ``HTTP`` or ``HTTPS`` (default: ``false`` for ``HTTP``)
 - ``VIZ``: enables Elasticsearch and Kibana (default: ``true``)

 #.
 To run ``cp-demo`` the first time with defaults, run the following command.
-This takes a few minutes to complete.
+The very first run downloads all Docker images and sets up the environment, which may take about 10 minutes.

    .. sourcecode:: bash